Nitlix/NITLIX.PY/README.md

 * [Nitlix](https://github.com/nitlix) - The creator of this project

-Be aware that this is still in BETA!
-WIP!
+## This library is still being developed.
+It may have some bugs.